 2. Share your need for connection in small doses

 The best way to avoid not saying or doing anything to scare off your ex is NOT “not saying or doing anything”, but learning to express your emotions in small doses that your ex can take.

-Most of the time it’s not that your ex doesn’t want to hear that you love him/her, or that you want him/her back.
-It’s the other things that accompany the “I love you” or “I want you back” (desperation, anxiety, pushiness, frustration, resentment, guilt, mind games etc), that turn off or drive your ex further away.
+Most of the time it’s not that your ex doesn’t want to hear that you miss them, love them or that you want them back.
+It’s the other things that accompany the “I love you” or “I want you back” (desperation, anxiety, pushiness, frustration, resentment, guilt, mind games etc), that make you come across as needy and drive your ex further away.

 So pay attention to when your other “emotions” take over and become the main focus.
-If you are a generally “emotional” person, find alternative ways for constructively channeling your (healthy and unhealthy) emotions.
-Find a worth course or passion to invest your extra time or energy.
-Adopt a pet or volunteer to work with people who need extra loving and attention.
+If you are a generally “emotional” person, find alternative ways for constructively channeling your emotions.
+Call your best friend/confidant, find a worth course or passion to invest your extra time or energy, adopt a pet or volunteer to work with people who need extra loving and attention.